urbit/docs/arvo/clay/data-types.md

 documentation for `++nori:clay` above.

 When a file is changed in the unix filesystem, vere will send a `%into` kiss.
-This tells clay that the duct over which the kiss was sent is the duct that unix is listening on for changes.
+This tells Clay that the duct over which the kiss was sent is the duct that unix is listening on for changes.
 From within Arvo, though, we should never send a `%into` kiss.
 The `%info` kiss is exactly identical except it does not reset the duct.